shunaaaaabbbbb/shapley-banckruptcy/README.md

 ## Author

-ShuntaYamazaki (shuntaweb@gmail.com)
+Shunta Yamazaki (shuntaweb@gmail.com)

 ## References

-This is an implementation of algorithms proposed in the paper "On Computing the Shapley Value in Bankruptcy Games".
+This is an implementation of algorithms proposed in the paper [On Computing the Shapley Value in Bankruptcy Games](https://arxiv.org/abs/2511.22208).